secretstartups/handbook/support/workflows/how-to-respond-to-feedback.html.md

 3. Determine whether additional [action needs to be taken](#if-there-is-action-to-be-taken).
 If no action needs to be taken, and the customer does not need to be contacted to discuss the ticket, you may `/close` it.

 ### If there is action to be taken
-Determine the course of action and tag in appropriate people.
+Determine the course of action and tag appropriate people.

 Examples of possible actions:
  - Contact the customer (see below)